 Internship opportunities offer you the chance to gain unique insight into a particular field and to achieve work experience and skills essential to success in today’s marketplace.
 The Internship process starts with you reviewing the different ways to complete an internship.
 Once you have selected the best option, you must apply for the internship by the deadline.

 Internships may appear on your transcript in one of these ways:

 - Through an internship course offered by the major department (variable credit)

-PLEASE GO TO CAREER SERVICES
+PLEASE GO TO CAREER EXPLORATION AND SUCCESS

 - Through the SAS College Internship Program (1 E-prefixed credit, NOT FOR DEGREE CREDIT)